Table of Contents

 table are removed, even valid rows.

-storage engine produces
+The ARCHIVE storage engine produces

 special-purpose tables that store large amounts of unindexed data in